Port of Corpus Christi: History and Development

 A statewide celebration was held in 1926 to officially open the Port of Corpus Christi for business.
 The first commodity to leave the Port was cotton from Aransas Compress Company.
 Ten years after the Port of Corpus Christi officially opened for operations, oil overtook cotton as the primary commodity moving through the gateway.
 By that time, the Port’s channel had been deepened to 32 feet to accommodate the growth in cargo volumes seen over that decade.

 A new industrial canal, nearly two miles in length, and turning basin had been constructed a few years prior to accommodate the Port’s first industrial customer – Southern Alkali Corporation – in the first instance of lengthening the channel toward the west.
 And new lighting had been installed across the entire ship channel to adequately facilitate night navigation by vessels.

 In subsequent years, the channel would see additional, incremental improvements to its depth and width, while the Port of Corpus Christi also continued its expansion westward.
 It added a new turning basin near Tule Lake, then another stretch of channel to what would become the Viola Turning Basin.

 The Corpus Christi Ship Channel’s current depth of 45 feet was completed in 1990, 22 years after the project was authorized by Congress in 1968.
 Shortly after the 45-froot dredging project was finished, Congress gave authorization to further study improvements to the Corpus Christi Ship Channel, including the extension and deepening of the La Quinta Channel Extension.
 That work was authorized in the Water Resources Development Act of 2007 and completed in 2013.
 As part of that 2007 authorization, Congress also set the new proposed depth of the Corpus Christi Ship Channel to 54 feet Mean Lower Low Water (MLLW).

 The Port of Corpus Christi and U.S. Army Corps of Engineers entered into a Project Partnership Agreement on September 9, 2017 for construction of the main channel (widening and deepening), as well as new barge lanes.
 The Corpus Christi Ship Channel Improvement Project, completed in 2025, widened the channel to 530 feet and deepened it to 54 feet MLLW.

+Additionally, there have been many other natural disasters to affect the Port of Corpus Christi.
+When Hurricane Harvey made landfall near Texas Coast on August 25, 2017 as a Category 4 storm, it caused immense destruction to the port of Corpus Christi and its facilities.
+While the city of Corpus Christi itself experienced relatively moderate structural damage and scattered power outages, the port infrastructure was significantly affected.
+The port was closed and immediately started their recovery efforts by "[recalling] Tier 2 Essential Personnel to support the recovery operations" as well as according to Tom Mylett, Director of Port Security and Incident Manager of the Incident Management Team as they continue "post Hurricane Harvey recovery, [they] are also supporting and in full communications with surrounding communities affected by the storm.
+[They] are augmenting the tremendous efforts of all local and first responders of the most affected areas in [the] region" (Port of Corpus Christi).